I’ve have been asked dozens of times about my story-a-day publishing journey: why on Earth did you take on such a big task?

 Sometimes, I interrupted a theme to match a particular post to an event or date: my story on chocolate-makers on Canada came out on Valentine’s Day in 2017, even though chocolate should have found its home in the stories about food; or maybe it belonged in the section on my favourite Canadian business brands.

-These are personal reflections.
+My Canada 150 series are personal reflections.
 I have written about what I have known, and experienced.
 You have met (or will meet, if you have yet to read the collection of posts) people I know, and people I admire, who have shaped this country.
 You will learn all sorts of weird and wonderful facts you might not have known.
 And I hope you will gain a new appreciation for the complexity of a country that, against many odds, has become a beacon of civilization in our modern times.

 Main photo: Fireworks on the Avon River in Stratford Ontario; photo by John Lederman.